The new Residential Nil-Rate Band

 It will be necessary for some Wills to be rewritten to ensure that you take account of the new regulations.

 There are three IHT videos on this page and you can access a 4th by clicking here.

-The position at the moment is that each person can leave up to £325,000 of assets to anyone without paying tax.
+At present, each person can leave up to £325,000 of assets to anyone without paying tax.
 This is known as the Nil-Rate Band (NRB).
 Married couples can have a combined NRB of £650,000.
 These rules remain and the RNRB will sit alongside them.

-The new RNRB enables the estates of certain people to claim an additional Nil-Rate Band to set against residential property left to their children, step-children, grandchildren, or to the spouses of any of these (just referred to as “children” hereafter).
+The RNRB enables the estates of certain people to claim an additional Nil-Rate Band to set against residential property left to their children, step-children, grandchildren, or to the spouses of any of these (just referred to as “children” hereafter).

 Married couples with property and children

-The new measure is designed to help traditional families who want to pass on their homes to the next generation.
+This is designed to help traditional families who want to pass on their homes to the next generation.
 The greatest benefits will be for married couples with children and a valuable property.
 If this property is left to the children, then up to £350,000 of its value can be passed on free of inheritance tax.
 This is in addition to the couple’s ordinary NRBs of £325,000 each – hence the headline figure of £1m.

 Unmarried couples with children